Visiting Toulouse? 6 Must-See Areas to Explore and Stay

 Where to stay in Toulouse

-There are a lot of hotels in Toulouse (but not all are good).
+There are a lot of hotels in Toulouse (but not all of them are good value).
 Here are six hotels I recommend.
 Check them out and see what you think.
 Book early to avoid disappointment.

 • Aparthotel — A good all-rounder hotel with kitchen facilities and a two-minute walk to Saint-Cyprien Metro.

-• Hotel SOCLO — This is a city-centre hotel with a seasonal pool near the Compans Caffarelli Metro.
+• Hotel Soclo — This is a city-center hotel with a seasonal pool located near the Compans Caffarelli Metro.

 • Le Grand Balcon — Overall, a good value hotel in a super central location with quiet rooms.

 • The Social Hub — A community-focused hotel with full amenities like a gym and a small rooftop pool.
-It can get a bit noisy (but also fun and social).
+It can get a bit noisy, but it's also fun and social.

 • Hotel Villa Du Taur— On a pedestrian street just a short stroll from the Place du Capitole, with simple and modern rooms.